Why You Should Stop Using Google Analytics in 2026

 Consultant rates from Coders.dev.
 CMP pricing from Cookiebot, CookieYes.
 Maintenance estimate from Trackingplan.

-And that's before the opportunity cost.
-If GA4 shows you 25-35% of your real traffic, every decision you make about content, marketing channels, and conversion optimization is based on a biased sample.
-The visitors who reject cookies skew technical, privacy-conscious, and higher-income.
-Exactly the audience most businesses want to reach.
+And that's before the cost you can't invoice.
+If GA4 is only showing you 25-35% of your real traffic, then every call you make on content, channels, and conversion rests on a skewed sample.
+The people who reject cookies skew technical, privacy-conscious, and higher-income.
+That's the exact crowd most businesses are trying to win.

 It can't track the traffic that matters most

-AI-generated search traffic grew 357% year-over-year in 2025, reaching 1.13 billion referral visits per month.
-This traffic converts at dramatically higher rates.
-Seer Interactive measured conversion rates of 15.9% from ChatGPT and 10.5% from Perplexity, compared to 1.76% from Google organic.
-Ahrefs found AI visitors generated 12.1% of signups from just 0.5% of traffic.
+AI search traffic grew 357% year over year in 2025 and hit 1.13 billion referral visits in June 2025.
+And it converts far better than anything else.
+Seer Interactive clocked 15.9% from ChatGPT and 10.5% from Perplexity, against 1.76% from Google organic.
+Ahrefs saw AI visitors drive 12.1% of signups from just 0.5% of traffic.
+Tiny slice of traffic, huge slice of the results.

-GA4 has no built-in channel for AI search.
-Traffic from ChatGPT, Perplexity, Claude, and Gemini is classified as "Referral" by default.
-Worse, most ChatGPT mobile traffic arrives with no referrer and gets bucketed as "Direct."
-To track AI search in GA4, you need to create a custom channel group with regex rules positioned above the built-in Referral rule.
-Most people never do this.
-Your highest-converting traffic source is invisible by default.
+GA4 has no channel for any of it.
+Visits from ChatGPT, Perplexity, Claude, and Gemini land in "Referral" by default.
+Worse, most ChatGPT mobile traffic shows up with no referrer at all and gets dumped into "Direct."
+To see AI search in GA4, you have to build a custom channel group with regex rules placed above the built-in Referral rule.
+Almost nobody does.
+So your best-converting source is hidden right out of the box.

 Conversion rates by traffic source